Verifiable governance · not declared

 • You need a system with evidence maintained over time.

-On ISO/IEC 42001 we're blunt — and it's a proof of seriousness, not a limit.
+On ISO/IEC 42001 we are clear — and it is a mark of seriousness, not a limitation.

 ISO/IEC 42001:2023 · voluntary standard, complementary to the AI Act